Additive processes on the real line and Loewner chains: Free and boolean convolution hemigroups

 \textit{General case}.
-To derive the formulae \eqref{eq:free-subord_mean} and \eqref{eq:embed_G} for a general reduced generating family $(m_t,\rgen_t)_t$, it suffices to consider the case that $I$ is compact, because the problem is local.
-We take a sequence of reduced generating families $(m_t^n,\rgen_t^{n})_{t \in I}$, $n=1,2,3,\dots,$ each of which satisfies the smoothness condition as above and such that $m_t^n$ converges to $m_t$ uniformly on $I$ and $\rgen_t^n$ converges vaguely to $\rgen_t$ uniformly on $I$ and, for every $t \in I$, $\sup_{n\in\N}\rgen_t^n(\R)<+\infty$.
+To derive the formulae \eqref{eq:free-subord_mean} and \eqref{eq:embed_G} for a general reduced generator $(m_t,\rgen_t)_t$, it suffices to consider the case that $I$ is compact, because the problem is local.
+We take a sequence of reduced generators $(m_t^n,\rgen_t^{n})_{t \in I}$, $n=1,2,3,\dots,$ each of which satisfies the smoothness condition as above and such that $m_t^n$ converges to $m_t$ uniformly on $I$ and $\rgen_t^n$ converges vaguely to $\rgen_t$ uniformly on $I$ and, for every $t \in I$, $\sup_{n\in\N}\rgen_t^n(\R)<+\infty$.
 (For example, one can use a mollifier to smooth the finite measure $\rGen$ on $\R\times I$.)
 As \eqref{eq:embed_G} is valid for this approximating sequence, taking the Cauchy transform yields (with the help of calculations in \eqref{eq:calc_p})

 We can pass to the limit in this identity, for $\rgen_t^n$, $f_s^n$, and $\rGen^n$ all converge as $n \to \infty$ by the following observations: \begin{itemize} \item by Theorem \ref{thm:free}, $\tilde{\monotone}_{0,t}^n =\free_{0,t}^n$ converges weakly to $\tilde\monotone_{0,t}=\free_{0,t}$ uniformly on $I$, and then by Theorem \ref{thm:main_conv}, $\tilde\rgen_t^n$ converges vaguely to $\tilde \rgen_t$ uniformly;